-As of July 1, 2013, the most recent actuarial valuation date, the aggregate funded ratio for all the State administered retirement systems including TPAF, is 62.8 percent with an unfunded actuarial accrued liability of \$51.0 billion.
-The aggregate funded ratio and unfunded accrued liability for the State-funded systems is 54.2 percent and \$37.3 billion.
+As of July 1, 2014, the most recent actuarial valuation date, the aggregate funded ratio for the State administered TPAF and local PERS retirement systems, is 35 percent with an unfunded actuarial accrued liability of \$86 billion.
+The aggregate funded ratio and unfunded accrued liability for the State-funded TPAF system is 63.6 billion.

-The funded status and funding progress of the retirement systems is based on actuarial valuations which involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
+The funded status and funding progress of the retirement system is based on actuarial valuations which involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 These amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the probability of future events.